 A current library card must be presented each time material is borrowed by the patron to whom it is issued.
 Patron is responsible for any and all use made of card.
 Blackstone Library cards are renewed every three (3) years.
 Patron must verify residency at time of renewal.
 A current Connecticut public library card can be used in all public libraries in the state.
 In addition, most items checked out from one library can be returned to another library.

 Lost library card

 Please report a lost card or change of address promptly.
 You are responsible for items checked out on your card.
 There is a $1 replacement fee for a new card.
 Damaged or worn cards are replaced free of charge.

 You may reserve materials unavailable at the time of your visit.
 Reserves can also be made in person at our Reference Department, by telephone at 203.488.1441 ext.
 318, or online using the James Blackstone Library catalog.
 We will call you, or an email will automatically be sent, when the reserved item is ready for pick-up.
-Items ready for pick-up will be held for four (4) business days from the day of the call or email.
+Items ready for pick-up will be held for seven (7) business days after the day of the call or email.
 Items not picked up in time will be cancelled and given to the next person on the holds list or returned to the owning library.

 If the item you want is not in the Blackstone Library catalog, remember to search all LION libraries.
 If the item is not available from a LION library, we may be able to borrow it for you from another library outside the LION consortium.
-You may come in to the library, call, or make a request online.
+You may come in to the library, call, or search the State catalog online.
 We will call you to let you know when the requested item has arrived.
-Interlibrary loans are only available for Branford and Stony Creek residents.
-There is a limit of six (6) items per month, CDs and DVDs can be difficult to obtain and new items are not available through interlibrary loan.
-Please note that non-resident’s ILL requests must be made through their hometown public library.
+Interlibrary loans are available for Branford and Stony Creek residents; non-resident interlibrary loan requests must be made through their hometown public library.
+There is a limit of five (5) items per month, CDs and DVDs can be difficult to obtain and new items are not available through interlibrary loan.

 Book and audiovisual drop